 Satellite Positioning and Timing

-IALA sees resilient positioning as essential for safe and efficient navigation.
+IALA sees resilient positioning, navigation and timing as essential for safe and efficient navigation.

-At present, the Global Navigational Satellite Services (GNSS) systems, GPS and GLONASS provide global coverage, and Galileo and BeiDou are expected to be fully operational soon.
-While IALA is not directly concerned with the provision of GNSS services, nor with the provision of augmentation services via satellite, IALA welcomes the provision of space-based augmentation services.
+The Global Navigational Satellite Services (GNSS) systems, GPS, GLONASS, Galileo and BeiDou provide global coverage.
+IALA considers GNSS and SBAS as maritime Aids to Navigation (ref IALA LAP 29 Oct.
+2019) and while IALA is not directly involved with the provision of either GNSS or SBAS services, IALA welcomes their use.

-All four GNSS can be vulnerable to jamming and spoofing by a local terrestrial signal.
+All four GNSS are vulnerable to jamming and spoofing.

-Increased positioning resilience for navigators can be achieved by the provision of terrestrial radio-positioning services and/or the use of inertial systems, although the latter are expensive at present.
-IALA encourages the development of backup positioning services, independent of GNSS, to achieve resilient PNT.
+Increased PNT resilience for navigators can be achieved through the use of multiple, dissimilar services.
+The provision of terrestrial radionavigation services and/or the use of inertial systems, are options to support resilient PNT.
+IALA has provided guidance on the definition and scope of resilient PNT as well as supporting different augmentation services.
+IALA also supports efforts to standardise resilient PNT for use by all maritime stakeholders, supporting such systems as:

+Multi-System, Multi-Frequencies GNSS receivers

+Standardised SBAS receivers

+Maritime RAIM algorithms

+Equally, IALA encourages the development of backup PNT services, independent of GNSS, to achieve resilient PNT as:

+R-Mode

+Enhanced radar positioning

+eLoran / eChayka

+Finally, mariners are able to receive a number of GNSS augmentation signals, including some that may not be provided for maritime use.
+It is recommended that service providers offering services in line with maritime specifications or requirements, provide a declaration to maritime stakeholders confirming the service to be expected.

-IALA will develop its guidance further on GNSS augmentation services, as well as future utilization of DGPS assets.
+IALA will develop its guidance further on GNSS augmentation services, as well as future utilization of DGNSS assets.

 Space Based Augmentation Systems (SBAS)

-Maritime service providers could use SBAS data to enhance their marine beacon DGNSS services, through the provision of additional integrity information, and alternative sources of correction information.
+Maritime service providers could use SBAS as a cost-efficient solution to complement DGNSS infrastructure as described in IALA Guideline 1129, SBAS is a source of differential corrections and integrity information which can be used directly by the vessel’s receiver, or can be re-transmitted by DGNSS stations and/or AIS/VDES infrastructure.

-SBASs were originally developed for aviation users and IALA will analyse how SBAS can be used safely and correctly in the maritime sector and support operators of SBAS systems intending to provide such services to maritime users.
-IALA strongly encourages SBAS service providers that consider serving the maritime sector to support this work.
-There are many factors which need to be considered when seeking to use SBAS.
+SBAS’s were originally developed for aviation users and IALA is analysing how SBAS can be used safely and correctly in the maritime sector and support operators of SBAS systems intending to provide such services to maritime users.
+In this respect, as described in IALA Guideline 1152, the SBAS signal-in-space can be used directly by the vessel’s receiver, however, maritime authorities need to take into account several considerations related to the definition of the maritime service, the level of service required and responsibilities of the stakeholders involved.

+An important milestone to enable the safe use of SBAS in maritime is the development of standardised SBAS receivers.
+Work is due to start shortly within the IEC to this regard and IALA supports its development.
+IALA strongly encourages SBAS service providers that consider serving the maritime sector to support this work and consider publically registering their maritime user interests with IALA through Recommendation XXX.

 IALA is developing guidance to inform its members to support their long-term plans.